nathanielwendt/Syrup/README.md

   The input contract is a set of expected parameters provided by the clients that should conform to some specifications (i.e. list of phone numbers, email, etc.).
 If the contract doesn't conform, errors or warnings should be propagated to the user as well as appropriate HTTP response codes.

+  Contracts are defined as dictionaries with:

+        {
-  Contracts are defined as dictionaries with [ parameter_name, constraints ] The constraints are formatted as a two element list [ type, required/optional ]
+            parameter_name, [ type, required/optional ]
+        }

   Required - "\*"
   Optional - "\+"